-Repair major body damage using modern frame repair equipment.
+6 credits, Fall/Winter/Spring Repair major body damage using modern frame repair equipment.
 Includes repair and replacement of bolt-on, bonded, and welded components using the latest technology.
 Includes introduction to computerized measuring and damage analysis.
-Prerequisite: AB-113
+Prerequisites: AB-113

-AB-149 Collision Repair Estimating I 2 credits, Fall
+AB-149 Collision Repair Estimating I

-Provides instruction in procedure and terminology used in the collision repair estimating field.
+This course provides instruction in procedure and terminology used in the collision repair estimating field.
 Body part component identification and the effects of a collision on a vehicle will be studied.